HaerensJanWebdesign/Jantrap/readme.md

 -  We’ve got 3 kinds of buttons:

- the normal borders are square but if you do a border-radius type="button”    border is  3px solid
+ the normal borders are square but if you do a border-radius you will have a rounded border

+type="button”    border is  3px solid

 type="submit”   border: 3px dotted with a border-radius: 6px